top of page

 Transcend Yur Sorry Naked Butts Elsewhere

-Auction next Tuesday: For Sale to Highest Bidder
+For Sale to Highest Bidder

-Instead (here giving them credit for actually having some social conscience), they'd feel like doo-doo.
-This -- on top of their coveting the place having blinded any better judgement -- their socially destructive changes hampering the overall ability of the outfit to ever actually help people feel better and in closer communion with the planetary oversoul, such global consciousness-raising -- ahem -- claiming to be the overarching mission of the Institute.
+Instead (here giving them credit for having some social conscience), they'd feel like doo-doo.
+This -- on top of their coveting the place having blinded any better judgement -- their socially destructive changes hampering the overall ability of the outfit to actually help people feel better and in closer communion with the planetary oversoul, such global consciousness-raising -- ahem -- claiming to be the overarching mission of the Institute.

-They'll have come to their senses and redeem a now-tattered honor by transferring the grounds to appropriate stewards at a fair price.
+They will have come to their senses and redeem a now-tattered honor by transferring the grounds to appropriate stewards at a fair price.

 A weary world might then again breathe a little easier.